 Leah Sanson-Miles — Leah earned her Bachelor of Science in Clinical Psychology from Edgewood College.
 Prior to joining CCANDL as Lab Manager, she worked as a study coordinator for the Wisconsin Alzheimer’s Disease Research Center for nearly 6 years.
 During that time, she focused primarily on Alzheimer’s Disease (AD) and early detection of AD related biomarkers.
 Leah is interested in understanding changes to communication and how they relate to AD biomarkers, and the development of potential therapeutic interventions in those living with MCI and dementia.

 Carol Van Hulle — Carol earned her graduate degree in psychology with an emphasis on quantitative genetics from the University of Colorado.
 Dr. Van Hulle has been at UW for over 10 years and currently serves as a biostatistician with Alzheimer’s Disease Research Center.
 She is interested in how speech and communication relate to markers of preclinical Alzheimer’s disease.

-Kelly Longhini — Kelly is a second year undergraduate student completing her B.S. in Neurobiology with a certificate in Global Health.
+Kelly Longhini — Kelly is a fourth year undergraduate student completing her B.S. in Neurobiology with a certificate in Global Health.
 She intends to pursue a Master in Public Health program, and has interests in neurodegenerative diseases and the neurological pathways associated with memory and language.
 She is very excited to be involved in CCANDL to learn more about the intersections of communication, aging, and dementia.

 CCANDL extends many thanks to every lab member who has joined our team for making CCANDL the successful lab it is today.
 We wish every member well in their future endeavors.